moshemarciano/napp.alloy.adapter.restsql/README.md

 				"title":"text",
 				"modified":text
 			},
+	       relations : {
+        		'photos' : {
+        			method : 'fetchPhotos', // optional, if not set will be determined automatically collection_id : 'album_id' // optional, if not set, determined automatically type : 'one' // optional, 'one to many' or 'many to many' }
+	        },
 			"URL": "http://urlPathToRestAPIServer.com/api/modelname",
 			"debug": 1, //debug mode enabled
 			"useStrictValidation":1, // validates each item if all columns are present